abasile1-tech/flash-card-application/README.md

 ## Future Work
  - Add voice control of the buttons
  - Log the user out if the local Storage no longer knows who the user is anymore
- - Add some UI/UX design
-   - Design a logo for the website
-   - Header
-   - Footer
-   - New Color Scheme
-   - Condensed Login/Signup views
-   - Three bar dropdowns for logout and return to decks functionality
  - Add a cookies disclaimer
  - Improve upon the searchDeck function
  - Allow cards to be reordered